Youareyou64/Scribe/README.md

 Scribe is still a Work In Progress!
 If you'd like to help us work on Scribe, see the contributing section below!

+**If you want to get Scribe in your server** please contact Youareyou64#0513 on Discord, as the bot is still private.

 ---

 ### Features